-All building permits, which are issued by the Bureau of Building Inspection, require zoning approval, including those for interior renovations.
+All building permits, which are issued by the Department of Permits, Licenses, and Inspections, require zoning approval, including those for interior renovations.
 However, only some will require a plot plan (change of use, new parking, fences, additions, etc.).
 Please consult a zoning specialist.

 Can I Come in to Look at Someone's Plan or a Specific File?

 Yes.
 Once an application has been filed, it is public record.
 Viewing public records is free, but copies are $0.50 per page.
 The Zoning Counter accepts check or money order only, payable to “Treasurer, City of Pittsburgh.”

 How Can I Find Out if there is an Occupancy Permit for a Property?